AphroDatalyst/AI-Basics2Pro/README.md

-# Python
-fluent python and more
+# fluent python and more